lbryio/lbry-sdk/README.md

 Our [quickstart guide](https://lbry.tech/playground) provides a simple walkthrough and examples for learning.

-With the daemon running, `lbrynet commands` will show you a list of commands.
+While the daemon is running, `lbrynet commands` will show you a list of commands.

-The full API is documented [here](https://lbry.tech/api/sdk).
+The full API can be found documented [here](https://lbry.tech/api/sdk).

 ## Running from source

-Installing from source is also relatively painless.
-Full instructions are in [INSTALL.md](INSTALL.md)
+Installing from source is also relatively easiest.
+Full instructions are provided in [INSTALL.md](INSTALL.md)

 ## Contributing

-Contributions to this project are welcome, encouraged, and compensated.
-For more details, please check [this](https://lbry.tech/contribute) link.
+Contributions to this project are always welcome, encouraged, and compensated.
+For more details, please check out [this](https://lbry.tech/contribute) link.

 ## License

 This project is MIT licensed.
-For the full license, see [LICENSE](LICENSE).
+For the full license, check [LICENSE](LICENSE).

 ## Security

-We take security seriously.
+We take security very seriously.
 Please contact security@lbry.com regarding any security issues.
-[Our GPG key is here](https://lbry.com/faq/gpg-key) if you need it.
+[Our GPG key is here](https://lbry.com/faq/gpg-key) in case if you need it.

 ## Contact